Enguinegatte

 Enguinegatte ([ɑ̃ɡinɡat]; Ingwinegate; Inguin’gatte or Guin’gatte) is a town and former commune in the Pas-de-Calais department in the Hauts-de-France region of France.

 The commune merged with Enquin-les-Mines on 1 January 2017 to form the new commune of Enquin-lez-Guinegatte.
-Its population was 444 in 2019.

-Geography

-Enguinegatte is a farming village situated 10 miles (16 km) southwest of Saint-Omer, at the D77 and D158E2 crossroads.
+Its population was 451 in 2022.
+It is 10 miles (16 km) southwest of Saint-Omer.